librarianrafia/cv/index.md

 ## University of Texas at Arlington

+ `2008-2017` Librarian
  - **Associate Librarian (October 2012- July 2017)**
   - Title: Digital Humanities Librarian
-- Assistant Librarian (August 2008- September 2012)
+- **Assistant Librarian (August 2008- September 2012)**
-- Title:Reference/Instruction Librarian
+  - Title: Reference/Instruction Librarian

-- Reference & Instruction
-- Women’s and Gender Studies Liaison (October 2012- September 2012)
-- Worked with Department to create exhibits commemorating Women’s History Month in March of 2014, 2015.
-- Subject Specialist to Departments in College of Liberal Arts as needed History, Communication, Disability Studies, Communication.

 `October 2013- August 2014`
 - Instrumental in the formation of the newly created Scholarly Communication Department.
 - Conceived of and co-led Scholarly Communication summer Workshops series
   - I was heavily involved with the planning and execution of the following workshops: Framing Scholarly Communication, Open Access, ResearchCommons(Institutional Repository), Copyright, Digital Humanities.
   - August 2014, the Scholarly Communications Department was dissolved, and I was placed in the Outreach & Scholarship department.
     - Functioned as the interim resource on Scholarly Communication until the Director of Scholarly Communications was hired in May 2015 and the Scholarly Communication Division was reformed.

 - Initiated UT Arlington joining COAPI as affiliate member in 2014
 - Offered  workshops on Scholarly Communication topics on request for faculty and students: Scholarly Communication, Copyright, Digital Humanities
 - For internal training , conceived of and co-led Scholarly Communication summer Workshops series for library staff on the following topics: Framing Scholarly Communication, Open Access, ResearchCommons, Copyright, Digital Humanities, Emerging Technologies/ Digital Pedagogy

--Collaborated with Office of Graduate Studies at UT Arlington to offer series of workshop for graduate students: Creating an Online Academic Presence, Creating an Online Exhibit (using Omeka.net), Creating an website using WordPress
+-Collaborated with Office of Graduate Studies at UT Arlington to offer series of workshop for graduate students:
+  - Creating an Online Academic Presence, Creating an Online Exhibit (using Omeka.net), Creating an website using WordPress.

 <!--- Service
 - Served on search committee for Director of Scholarly Communication: Fall 2014 (unsuccessful), Fall 2014 (successful)